Flexible subscriptions support any dataset size or throughput. Pricing is based on your workload requirements (database size and throughput.)

 Use the Add database button to define additional databases or select the Continue button to display the Review and create tab.

-Use the Edit icon to change a database or the Delete icon to remove a database from the list.
+Hover over a database to see the Edit and Delete icons.
+You can use the Edit icon to change a database or the Delete icon to remove a database from the list.

 Use the Edit button to change database settings.
 Use the Delete button to remove a database.